 Save the black suit for black tie events.
 Although you're not really breaking any style rules wearing a black suit in a business or semi-formal environment, it's more a case of bending style conventions.

 For semi-formal or business attire the classic colours are a navy suit or charcoal suit.
-Navy is an elegant colour and works with most accessory colours, while charcoal is almost a blank canvas and you either go for a monochrome look or contrasting with whites always working well.
+Navy is an elegant colour and works with most accessory colours, while charcoal is almost a blank canvas allowing you to choose either a monochrome look or contrasting with whites.

 For the summer months, you can go for a lighter weight wool, usually 250g or less, or a linen or linen blend.
 Creams or light greys always work brilliantly well in the summer sun.

-The pink suit that caused such rebuke in The Great Gatsby would still be eye-catching and more acceptable today, but should be saved for coastal holidays, in this piece we're focusing on the all-rounder everyday suit.
+The pink suit that raised eyebrows in The Great Gatsby would still be eye-catching and more acceptable today, but should be saved for coastal holidays, in this piece we're focusing on the all-rounder everyday suit.